mixalisnik/NYC-Workshop/README.md

 # StudyHub - Student Management Platform

-A simple web application for managing students and study groups, built with Spring Boot and Thymeleaf.
+A web application for managing students and study groups, built with Spring Boot and Thymeleaf.

 ## Features